RATFIVE/MoinCC-AI4metabolomics/workfile.md

 ## Questions 24.
 09.24
 - Do external conditions cause the same shift for each metabolite?
 Skewing of the spectra also possible?
 - why are shifts a problem, when the spectra is always calibrated to water = 4.7ppm?
-Is skewing teh only problem?
+Is skewing the only problem?
-- how exactly are the spectra calibrated?
+- how exactly are the spectra calibrated/normalized?
 Each by itself, by average of whole time series?

+- realations of peaks to each other, when there are several characteristic peaks for one metabolite

-- when fourier transformed? is the data already smoothed?
+- when fourier transformed, is the data already smoothed?
 -
 ## Questions 17.09.24